 LRV 77

-This pale pink is a lighter tint than most of the colors in this roundup.
+This pale pink is a lighter shade than most of the colors in this roundup.
 Honestly, this may not qualify as a “mauve” color, but it is a great option if a homeowner is looking for a sophisticated, neutral pinky purple.

 This rosy hue brings a freshness to a room that looks sophisticated with black accents.